mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

       and double-click does this for the search fields.)
 P1: FUTURE: playlists?
 (DONE, 10/2/2016)
 P1: BUG: the song timer changes length (made more room and left-justified it)
+P1: BUG: the Next and Previous song buttons should be disabled, until a song has been selected in songTable.
+P1: BUG: Loadin an MP3 file manually should clear the songtable selection, and disable the Next/Previous buttons.

 ===========================
 BUGS (high priority):